ActiveWebsite/data_test_develop/README.md

 ### CSV Requirements:
 - Contains only properties listed from 2016 [DateListed]
-- Contains only properties that contain `and' in the Description field
+- Contains only properties that contain the word "and" in the Description field
 - CSV ordered by DateListed
 - Required fields:
 	- MlsId